CRN: 34432 (sec 4), 32415 (sec 5) Credits: 3.0

 independently of the lecture class.
 The labs are held on Tuesdays and

 Thursdays.
-Please attend this week because you will have a short,
+Please attend the first week because you will have a short,

 informational meeting with your instructor.